 Those parties who are opposed to an application will be given an opportunity to meet with the Department at a time and place specified by the Department after a review of the opposition notices.
 The opposition meeting, provided for by O.C.G.A. § 31-6-43(h), shall be held no earlier than the ninetieth (90th) day of the batching review cycle.
 The applicant(s) shall be entitled to attend the opposition meeting.
 Only one designated person on behalf of each party opposed to a particular application will be allowed to speak on behalf of the opposition to said application at the opposition meeting.
 The time period provided for that opposition spokesperson shall be determined in the sole discretion of the Department.
 The applicant(s) will not be allowed to speak in rebuttal of the opposition remarks at the opposition meeting.
 The Department shall make no formal substantive comments regarding the review of the application(s) at the opposition meeting.
-The opposition parties shall submit via the Department's web portal, substantive written comments and arguments regarding the nature of their opposition to the particular project.
-The opposition parties must provide one copy of the substantive opposition comments to the applicant at the opposition meeting.
+The opposition parties shall submit via the Department's web portal, bring to the opposition meeting substantive written comments and arguments regarding the nature of their opposition to the particular project.
+The opposition parties must provide an original and one copy of the substantive opposition comments to the Department at the meeting, and also provide one copy of the substantive opposition comments to the applicant at the opposition meeting.
 In order for an opposing party to have standing to appeal an adverse decision pursuant to O.C.G.A. § 31-6-44, such party must attend and participate in an opposition meeting.
 Substantive opposition comments must pertain to only one application and one applicant.
 In no case shall the Department accept substantive opposition comments that concerns multiple applicants or applications.

 Letters of support for a particular application must be submitted pursuant to and in compliance with Ga.
 Comp.
 R. & Regs. r.
-111-2-2-.06(6) via the Department's web portal, and can be submitted no later than the one hundredth $(100^{th})$ day of the batching review cycle.
+111-2-2-.06(6) via the Department's web portal, and can be submitted no later than the one hundredth (100th) day of the batching review cycle.